Manly by the sea

 On these walks, you can take a stroll along the coast to discover shipwreck sites, go a little inland to explore our industrial and sports history, see the brickworks and old tram shed.
 MORE INFO

 Darley Road Manly NSW 2095

 Ph 0435 610 675

 “30 years old, and an eclectic mix of stalls, the Manly Village School markets are held on the 3rd Saturday of each month as a fundraiser for the school.
 One block off the Corso in Manly, 150 stalls selling just about anything/everything you can think of!“

 “Every Saturday and Sunday except ANZAC Day, Christmas Day, Boxing day and New Years Day.
 Open 9am to 5pm September to April and 9am to 4.30pm May to August.

 The Manly Village Public School Markets for bric-a-brac and specialty craft stalls, to homemade jams and fresh nuts from nearly 100 stalls.”

 MANLY WEST ORGANIC MARKETS

-Manly West Primary School, Hill St, Balgowlah NSW 2093
+Manly West Primary School, Hill St, Balgowlah 2093

 MANLY BIKE TOURS